Live from the Red Carpet

-Live From the Red Carpet is an event television series on E!.
+Live from the Red Carpet is an event television series on E!.
 It airs in the hours before a major awards ceremony, covering the arrival of stars outside a ceremony's venue upon its red carpet, as well as interviews and fashion highlights.
 The show was hosted by Ryan Seacrest and Giuliana Rancic from 2006 to 2021.
 Starting in 2022, it will be hosted by Laverne Cox.

-The program airs the day of every major award show (Primetime Emmy Awards, Golden Globe Award, Academy Awards, Screen Actors Guild Awards and Grammy Awards) and have three other programs that correspond with it:
+The program airs the day of every major award show (Primetime Emmy Awards, Golden Globe Awards, Academy Awards, Screen Actors Guild Awards and Grammy Awards) and have three other programs that correspond with it: